andeya/flagx/README.md

 ## Extension Feature

-- Add `const ContinueOnUndefined ErrorHandling` to ignore provided but undefined flags
+- Add `const ContinueOnUndefined ErrorHandling`: ignore provided but undefined flags
-- Add `*FlagSet.StructVars` to define flags based on struct tags and bind to fields
+- Add `*FlagSet.StructVars`: define flags based on struct tags and bind to fields
   - The list of supported types is consistent with the standard package:
     - `string`
     - `bool`